GLPRL/AdvProg2-1/README.md

 Login page and Registration pages allow to move between them, if a user already exists, or would like to register a new account.

-We used Bootstrap 5 as our technology to design the pages, content and visual wise.
+We used Bootstrap 5 as our technology to design the pages, content and visual effects.

 How to use:
 Download all of the files, extract them to a location of your choosing.